Back To Search Results

 Introduction

 Glomangiomas, or glomuvenous malformations (GVM), are rare cutaneous venous malformations that show glomus cells (undifferentiated smooth muscle cells, which are thermoregulatory units), along with the venous system in histology.[1]
 Glomus cells are specialized smooth muscle cells that regulate the temperature in the body.[2]
-Masson first described glomangiomas and Papoff further extensively studied.[3]
-There are three types of glomus tumors, classified based on their dominant component:
+Masson first described glomangiomas, and Papoff further extensively studied them.[3]
+There are 3 types of glomus tumors, classified based on their dominant component:

 2. Glomangioma: mainly blood vessels.